 So you want a killer home studio that can deliver great sounding tracks and not break the bank?
 I have good news for you my friend: you happen to be living in an incredible moment of history for anyone with a home studio setup.

-Gear has never been more affordable and more powerful, but even so, many home studio owners have a “spend more” mentality when it comes to recording and mixing gear, and it’s easy to get confused and frustrated about what you actually need when making a home recording studio.
+Essential studio recording equipment has never been more affordable and more powerful, but even so, many home studio owners have a “spend more” mentality when it comes to recording and mixing gear, and it’s easy to get confused and frustrated about what you actually need when making a home recording studio.

 I’m here to try to clear things up and deliver you the simple truth about what you need to get killer recordings at home.
 Guess what?
 There are only five things I think you truly need, and the good news is you probably already have one of them.